joenelsong/WebDev--OregonInTents/readme.md

-Version 9:
+Version 10:
+* Added RESTful EDIT route for campgrounds
+* Added RESTful DESTROY route for campgrounds
-* Now require authentication to create new campgrounds
+* Added Authorization to EDIT and DESTROY for campgrounds
-* Updated Campground Schema to contain information about the author who submitted the campground
+* Added RESTful EDIT route for comments
+* Added RESTful DESTROY route for comments
+* Added Authorization to EDIT and DESTROY for comments
-* Now showing the campground submission's author's name on the show page ('/campgrounds/:id')
+* minor styling changes to campground show page

 Technology Stack: